rodrigopimentel/211-fall-2019/lab-03/readme.md

 # Part 3.
 Submission [5 minutes]

-Each group will submit a single **text file** named `lab-03.txt` containing all your answers to the lab questions on [Gradescope](http://gradescope.com).
-Instructions to download your `lab-03.txt` file can be found in the IDE introduction page that you read earlier in the lab.
-For your convenience, that page is relinked [here](https://cs50.readthedocs.io/ide/online/).
+Each group will submit a single **.zip file** named `lab-03.zip` containing all your answers to the lab questions in your `lab-3.txt` and all of your `.cpp` source code files on Gradescope before the end of your lab section.
+All submissions should be made by a **group/team**. *Individual submissions will not be accepted*.
+Instructions to download your lab-03.txt file can be found in the IDE introduction page that you read earlier in the lab.
+For your convenience, that page is relinked here.